payprop/mojolicious-plugin-oauth2-server/README.md

      }

 # DESCRIPTION

+This plugin implements the OAuth2 "Authorization Code Grant" flow as described at [http://tools.ietf.org/html/rfc6749#section-4.1](http://tools.ietf.org/html/rfc6749#section-4.1).
+It is not a complete implementation of RFC6749, as it is rather large in scope.
+However the extra functionality and flows may be added in the future.

 This plugin enables you to easily (?) write an OAuth2 Authorization Server (AS) and OAuth2 Resource Server (RS) using Mojolicious.
 It implements the required